 Our server explained to us that at Fogo de Chao, you are given a small glossy paper card disk with one side the color Red, and one side Green.
 If you want meat, simply flip the green side up.
 When you want a break, flip the red side up.
 Easy.
 I caution you, gentle reader, that you must understand that with great power comes great responsibility.
 I'll get to that in a minute.

-Be careful...it looks innocuous enough, but that's a
+Be careful...it looks innocuous enough, but that's a dangerous piece of cardstock |

 He took drink orders, and informed us that we were free to start with the Salad Bar.
 In the meantime, a basket of small bread rolls showed up at the table.
 Called Pao de Queijo, they are super light, cheesy bread puffs that are hot and tasty.
 Cindy informed us that she would be eating her body weight in them before the night was through.
 I think she came close.

 We talked for a moment, then decided to hit the Salad Bar.
 Amy, Karl and I made our way to the bar, figuring this would be our one trip there, and we'd better make it quick.
 Cindy decided to hang back, and save her trip until the rest of us were gnawing on meat.
-I think she just wanted to eat the bread, without us knowing how much she was eating
+I think she just wanted to eat the bread, without us knowing how much she was eating.

-They're blurry, because after a while, this is
+They're blurry, because after a while, this is what it really looks like. |

 The Salad Bar at Fogo could easily be a meal in itself.
 In fact, it's advertised thus.
 Populated with all kinds of vegetables, etc., plus Salmon, some other meats that I can't identify, one could easily fill up on everything there and be completely satisfied.
 PLUS.
 It had an iceberg lettuce option with croutons and bacon for those of us whose tastes are simpler.
 I also tried a Heart of Palm, which was tasty.
 I've never had it before.
 Trying new things, I am.
 The salad I made was lettuce, croutons and bacon and a Ranch dressing.
 Guess what?
 It tasted like those things.
 That's not why I was there.